btskinner/downloadipeds/README.md

 The default behavior is to download **ALL OF IPEDS**.
 If you don't want everything, modify `ipeds_file_list.txt` to include only those files that you want.
 Simply erase those you don't want, keeping one file name per row.

 You also have the option of whether you wish to overwrite existing files.
-If you do, change the -overwrite- option to TRUE.
+If you do, change the `overwrite` option to `TRUE`.
 The default behavior is to only download files listed in `ipeds_file_list.txt` that have not already been downloaded.

 ## To Run